 Vintage Sweet Shoppe

-While I didn’t do the chocolate and wine pairing, I bought some chocolates to take home.
-Honestly, they were quite hit or miss.
-Or rather, miss or hit.
+While I was intrigued by a chocolate and wine pairing, I ultimately bought some chocolates to taste at home.
+Of my selection, some were better than others.
 Chocolate-covered honeycomb was so hard, I feared for my teeth.
-Pecan flip had much fewer nuts, compared to the one at Anette’s Chocolates.
-Chili truffle was intense and hotter than any spiced chocolate I’ve ever had.
-It might be, however, a perfect choice for someone needing an instant wake-up.
+Pecan flip was fine but had fewer nuts, compared to the one at Anette’s Chocolates.
+A chili truffle was intense and hot – a great wake-up treat after a heavy dinner.

 Chili chocolate costs $14.95 for 0.5 pound, a box of 12 assorted truffles – $28.95.
 The store on 530 Main Street is open every day from 9am to 10pm.